Rainzor/GPU-Programming/2-1-Stream-Compaction/README.md

 end for
 ```

 The result of a naive parallel scan is the *exclusive scan*.
 Both phases have an $O(n)$ workload, making it a work-efficient parallel scan algorithm.
 Furthermore, all operations can be performed in place, avoiding the race conditions that are inherent in the naive method.
-Additionally, the total number of threads is only half the size of the array.
+And the total number of threads is only half the size of the array.

 However, *Algorithm 2* is limited to use in  power-of-two sized array.
 One way to handle arbitrary sized arrays is by padding the array with the identity element, making its size compatible with *Algorithm 2*.
 In the worst case, for example when the size is $2^d+1$, the array must be extended to $2^{d+1}$, doubling the computational cost.
-As a result, the amount of wasted computation is $O(n)$.
+As a result, the amount of wasted computation is:

+$$
+W(n) =2\times \sum_{d=1}^{\log n} 2^d= O(n)
+$$

 ### 4. Hardware Optimization

 #### Divide & Conquer

-In order to scan large arrays of arbitrary (non-power-of-two) dimensions, we take *divide & conquer* strategy to avoid double cost mentioned above.
+In order to scan large arrays of arbitrary (non-power-of-two) dimensions, we take ***divide & conquer*** strategy to avoid double cost mentioned above.

 The basic idea is simple.
 We divide the large array into blocks that each can be scanned by a single thread block, and then we scan the blocks and write the total sum of each block to another array of block sums.
 We then scan the block sums, generating an array of block increments that that are added to all elements in their respective blocks.